Aspinwell History, Family Crest & Coats of Arms

 Important Dates for the Aspinwell family

 This web page shows only a small excerpt of our Aspinwell research.
-Another 213 words (15 lines of text) covering the years 1923, 1648, 1662 and 1732 are included under the topic Early Aspinwell History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the years 1923, 1648, 1662, 1662 and 1732 are included under the topic Early Aspinwell History in all our PDF Extended History products and printed products wherever possible.

 Aspinwell Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Aspinwell were recorded, including Aspinal, Aspinall, Aspinwall, Aspinwal, Aspinshaw, Aschmell, Ashmell, Asmall, Espinall, Espinwall, Espinshaw and many more.

 Early Notables of the Aspinwell family (pre 1700)

 Another 28 words (2 lines of text) are included under the topic Early Aspinwell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Aspinwell family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Aspinwell family emigrate to North America: Edward Aspinwall, who arrived in Salem, MA in 1630; William Aspinwall, his wife Elisabeth and their daughter Mary Aspinwall, who came to Charlestown, MA in 1630.